stevecotton/Defense_of_Elensefar/README.md

 Defense of Elensefar
 ====================

-This is an add-on campaign for the game [Wesnoth](https://www.wesnoth.org/).
+This is an add-on single-player scenario (or single-scenario campaign) for the game [Wesnoth](https://www.wesnoth.org/).

 In-game description (for the add-ons server)
 --------------------------------------------